andrewcooke/ParserCombinator.jl/README.md

 supported by `parse_dbg` which will print a record of all messages (execute and response - see [design](#design)) for matchers inside a `Trace()` matcher.

-In addition, if the grammr is defined inside a `@with_names` macro, the symbols used to identify various parts of the grammar (the variable name's) are displayed when appropriate.
+In addition, if the grammar is defined inside a `@with_names` macro, the symbols used to identify various parts of the grammar (the variable name's) are displayed when appropriate.

-Here's a full example:
+Here's a full example (you can view less by applying `Trace()` to only the matchers you care about):

 ```julia
 @with_names begin